«التعليم» تحدد ضوابط احتساب معدل الطالب القادم من الخارج

-فيما يعود غداً (الأحد) أكثر من 6 ملايين من طلاب وطالبات التعليم العام في مناطق ومحافظات المملكة إلى مقاعد الدراسة بعد تمتعهم بإجازة الخريف التي امتدت لمدة 9 أيام، أكدت وزارة التعليم أن الطالب القادم من خارج المملكة بعد انتهاء (فترة - فترات) دراسية ويحمل وثيقة نجاح مستوفية لشروط المعادلة يتم احتساب معدله اعتبارًا من الفترة الدراسية التي تم قبوله فيها.
+فيما يعود اليوم (الأحد) أكثر من ستة ملايين من طلاب وطالبات التعليم العام في مناطق ومحافظات المملكة إلى مقاعد الدراسة بعد تمتعهم بإجازة الخريف التي امتدت تسعة أيام، أكدت وزارة التعليم أن الطالب القادم من خارج المملكة بعد انتهاء (فترة - فترات) دراسية ويحمل وثيقة نجاح مستوفية لشروط المعادلة يتم احتساب معدله اعتباراً من الفترة الدراسية التي تم قبوله فيها.

 وبينت الوزارة أنه لا يحق للطالب إعادة الاختبار في المادة الدراسية التي نجح فيها بغرض تحسين الدرجة، أو إعادة الصف الذي نجح فيه إلا للمستفيدين من تنظيم إعادة إصدار شهادة إتمام المرحلة الثانوية، ولا يجوز إعادة اختبار الطالب في أي مادة سبق له دخول اختبارها إذا كان مكملاً، وفي المواعيد المحددة لها، أما الحالات الخاصة فترفع بخطاب رسمي إلى الإدارة العامة لتقويم الأداء المعرفي والمهاري بعد دراسة وضعها.